tomahg/LocalWhisper/README.md

 uvicorn server:app --host 0.0.0.0 --port 8765
 ```

-On first run the selected model is downloaded from HuggingFace (~1–3 GB depending on model).
-Progress bars are shown in the terminal.
-Subsequent starts use the local cache and are fast.
+The selected model is downloaded from HuggingFace on first run (~1–3 GB).
+Subsequent starts use the local cache.

-Once ready you will see:

 ```
 Model ready.